U.S. arrests counterterrorism analyst over leaks to journalists

 “It appears that they were involved in a romantic relationship for some or all of that period of time,” the FBI agent wrote in a sworn statement.

+Macias authored or co-authored with Kube a number of articles during the timeframes cited in the court filings that reference U.S. intelligence reports and weapons systems of foreign nations such as China and Russia.

+Neither reporter was accused of any wrongdoing.
+Neither immediately responded to requests for comment.
+An NBC spokesman declined to comment.

-In the spring of 2018, the FBI alleges Journalist 1 called Frese on his cellphone and the next day Frese started searching for an intelligence report involving topics unrelated to his work responsibilities.
+In the spring of 2018, the FBI alleges Journalist 1 called Frese on his cellphone.
+The next day, Frese started searching for an intelligence report involving topics unrelated to his work responsibilities.

 Seven days later, the reporter sent him a direct message on Twitter asking if he would speak with “Journalist 2,” who was a more senior and seasoned reporter.